AI experts sharing free tutorials to accelerate your business.

 Tier blueprint:

-TierMonthly priceIncluded servicesRetail valueSavings
+TierMonthly priceIncluded servicesRetail valueMember pays (% of retail)

-Radiance$229/mo1 × 90-min treatment + 1 × add-on (choice of back facial, scalp ritual, or CBD enhancement) + priority booking window + birthday upgrade$235+22% + perks
+Radiance$229/mo1 × 90-min treatment + 1 × add-on (back facial, scalp ritual, or CBD enhancement) + priority booking window + birthday upgrade$235+97% on services alone — out of band; the perks are the product

-Breakeven model (mid-tier: Restore at $149/mo):
+Breakeven model (mid-tier: Restore at $139/mo):

-MRR forecast (50 starting members, Restore mid-tier @ $149/mo):
+MRR forecast (50 starting members, Restore @ $139/mo, monthly churn compounding from month 1):

 Month3% churn7% churn12% churn